 Arch and Castle Rocks: Lost Landmarks of PCH

 Surfers.
 Palatial estates.
 Soul-crushing traffic.
 Pacific Coast Highway treats motorists to many iconic Southern California views and experiences.
-But two distinctively shaped rocks have been missing from the Pacific Palisades shoreline for decades, victims of the scenic highway's development.
+But two distinctively shaped rocks, once also defining sights along the coastal road, have been missing from the Pacific Palisades shoreline for decades, victims of the scenic highway's development.

 For as long as Southern Californians could remember, Castle Rock and Arch Rock stood sentinel along the shore between Topanga Canyon and Santa Monica.
 Admired for their rugged beauty, they became cherished landmarks, the subjects of countless photographs and postcards.

 Arch Rock was the first to fall.
 Standing at the present-day site of the Chart House restaurant, the natural arch likely formed hundreds or thousands of years ago when waves carved two adjacent sea caves into an open passageway.
 By the early 1890s, a primitive wagon road between Santa Monica and Malibu passed directly through the stony structure.
 With improved access, picturesque Arch Rock became a popular destination among excursion parties and day-trippers.
 For many nineteenth-century tourists, it was the defining image of the Southern California coast.

 The end came unceremoniously for Arch Rock on the night of March 24, 1906.
 Exactly what happened is unclear, but the next morning the bridge that once spanned the arch's two columns was found crumbled on the ground.
 Initial reports blamed a rainstorm, but rumors later circulated that work crews constructing a railroad to Ventura had blasted the rock, performing their nefarious deed under the cover of darkness because of public affection for the landmark.
 The railroad was never completed, but some of the grading work was later incorporated into the coast highway.